 Post-Doctoral Research Associate in Astronomy

 I am a post-doctoral research associate at the Institute of Computation Cosmology, Durham University, working with Tom Theuns, Richard Bower, and Carlos Frenk on galaxy simulations.
-We have recently submitted a numerical method paper on radiative transfer (https://arxiv.org/abs/2102.08404), which will have many potential applications in galaxy simulations.
+We have recently developed a novel radiative transfer method paper on MNRAS, which will have many potential applications in galaxy simulations.

 I was a physics graduate student at the University of California, San Diego, working with Dusan Keres.
 We are parts of the Feedback In Realistic Environment (FIRE) collaboration, which focuses on high resolution cosmological simulations with comprehensive stellar feedback.